isovector/certainty-by-construction/src/book/1-agda.lagda.md

 taken over history.
 Programmers are often split into two camps: those who worship and count bits as if they are precious, and those of the opinion that we have lots of memory, and thus room to ignore it.
-Curiously, there are very few who consider memory at a lower level than it is presented in C; perhaps the human mind simply isn't capable of keeping track of all the layers of abstraction.
+Curiously, there are very few alive today who think about memory at a lower level than it is presented in C;
+perhaps the human mind simply isn't capable of keeping track of all the layers of abstraction.

 Regardless of what camp you find yourself in, thinking about data in terms of this hierarchy of abstraction will not be conducive to our purposes.
 A great